KushalMunjal/MENUMEE/README.md

-# MENUMEE APP Using Flutter
+# MENUMEE is a Food Ordering and Dine-In App using Flutter which provides Fucntionalities to user for Choosing different outlets and also from different cities.
 Steps to Install this Application to your Device or To Contribute further.

 -Install Flutter SDK and Dart SDK.